Map Cend Function - C++ Programming Tutorial

 end element (point next to the last): {3, 0}

-In the above example, cend function is used to return a constant iterator pointing next to the last element in the mymap map.
+In the example provided, the cend method is employed to retrieve a constant iterator that points to the element following the final entry in the map named mymap.

 Input Required